Macomatic/Mugiwara-Discord-Bot/README.md

   * Load current Anime season
 * Find Anime by Picture

-The goal of this project is to show my knowledge Node.js as well as my ability to understand and implement different APIs.
+The goal of this project is to show my knowledge Node.js through the Discord bot.
+In addition, I also use asynchronous calls alongside API calls to get information for certain commands.

 ### Built With